This is the multi-page printable view of this section. Click here to print.

 Filter Options

 Filter options determine which files will/won’t be processed & published in your traversal.
 All filter options are optional.
+If you specify multiple filter options, files must comply with all of them to be processed & published.

 State

 The File Connector can keep track of when files were last known to be published by Lucille.
-This allows you to use FilterOptions.lastPublishedCutoff
+This allows you to use FilterOptions.lastPublishedCutoff and

 avoid repeatedly publishing the same files in a short period of time.

 In order to use state with the File Connector, you’ll need to configure a connection to a JDBC-compatible database.
-The database
+The database can be embedded, or it can be remote.

 It’s important to note that File Connector state is designed to be efficient and lightweight.
 As such, keep a few points in mind: